 Pain that shoots down one leg from your lower back could be due to sciatica.
-If you’re experiencing this kind of pain, the experienced team at AABP Integrative Pain Care in New York can help.
+If you’re experiencing this kind of pain, the experienced team at AABP Integrative Pain Care and Wellness in New York can help.
 They offer a range of effective treatments, from physical therapy to advanced interventions like minimally invasive lumbar decompression (MILD®) to treat sciatica successfully.
 Call AABP Integrative Pain Care’s office in the Bensonhurst neighborhood of Brooklyn, or in White Plains, New York, to find out more or book an appointment online today.

 Sciatica is a common type of pain originating in the lower back and most commonly travels down one leg.
 The pain is often sharp or shock-like and can occur anywhere along the length of the sciatic nerve (which gives the condition its name).